ziggr/ESO-LibCraftText/readme.md

       parse_result tables additional keys for step_i, step_info, condition_i,
       condition_info, crafting_type.
 - [x] Use the above API variants in examples when dumping.
-- [ ] Merge standalone Rolis/dialog stuff into tables lower in the file
+- [x] Rearrange quest/dialog stuff into tables lower in the file
-- [ ] More master writ test fodder
+- [ ] Find all master writ recipes!
-- [ ] Find all master writ recipes
+- [ ] More master writ test fodder?
+Meh.
 - [ ] Use LibCraftText in ZZDailyWrits and WritWorthy_AutoQuest.
-- [ ] performance pass: all those ZZDEBUG string.format() calls are gonna hurt.
-At least re-express them as variadic ... arg lists
+- [ ] performance pass: call ParseQuest() in a loop over all quests and see if anything is pointlessly expensive.
 - [ ] DRY collapse of all that copypasta

 # `/script` commands